-We prepare our financial statements in accordance with Canadian generally accepted accounting principles ("GAAP") as set out in the Handbook of the Canadian Institute of Chartered Accountants ("CICA Handbook").
+The Company's financial statements were prepared in accordance with Canadian generally accepted accounting principles ("GAAP") as set out in the Handbook of the Canadian Institute of Chartered Accountants ("CICA Handbook").
 In 2010, the CICA Handbook was revised to incorporate IFRS as issued by the International Accounting Standards Board, and require publicly accountable enterprises to apply such standards effective for years beginning on or after January 1, 2011.
-Accordingly, we have commenced reporting on this basis in these condensed interim financial statements.
+Accordingly, the Company is reporting on this basis in these condensed interim financial statements.
 In these condensed interim financial statements, the term "Canadian GAAP" refers to Canadian GAAP before the adoption of IFRS.

 These condensed interim financial statements have been prepared in accordance with International Accounting Standard 34, Interim Financial Reporting ("IAS 34") and IFRS 1, First-Time Adoption of IFRS ("IFRS 1").
-Subject to certain transition elections disclosed in note 13, we have consistently applied the same accounting policies in our opening IFRS balance sheet as at January 1, 2010 and throughout all periods presented as if these policies had always been in effect.
-Note 13 discloses the impact of the transition to IFRS on our reported balance sheet, comprehensive income, changes in equity and cash flows, including the nature and effect of significant changes in accounting policies from those used in our financial statements for the year ended December 31, 2010.
+Subject to certain transition elections disclosed in note 14, we have consistently applied the same accounting policies in our opening IFRS balance sheet as at January 1, 2010 and throughout all periods presented as if these policies had always been in effect.
+Note 14 discloses the impact of the transition to IFRS on our reported balance sheet, comprehensive income, changes in equity and cash flows, including the nature and effect of significant changes in accounting policies from those used in the Company's financial statements for the year ended December 31, 2010.

-Notes to the Condensed Interim Financial Statements (An Exploration Stage Company) For the three and six month periods ended June 30, 2011 Unaudited - expressed in Canadian dollars
+Notes to the Condensed Interim Financial Statements (An Exploration Stage Company) For the three and nine months ended September 30, 2011 Unaudited - expressed in Canadian dollars